On the fundamental domain of affine Springer fibers: Introduction

 \begin{conj} Let $C$ be a projective geometrically integral algebraic curve over $k$.
 Suppose that all the singularities of $C$ are planar.
-Then the normalization of the compactified Jacobian $\overline{\mathrm{Jac}}_{C}$ of $C$ is cohomologically pure. \end{conj}
+Then the normalisation of the compactified Jacobian of $C$ is cohomologically pure. \end{conj}